When is the Fourier transform of an elementary function elementary?: Rational functions satisfying the semiclassical condition.

 \begin{prop} \cite{KS} The ring of $G_0$-invariants of $V$ is $F[f]$. \end{prop}

 \begin{cor} $G_0$ has a dense orbit in $\P V$. \end{cor}

 \Pf . (of Proposition \ref{ringinv})

 Let $h$ be any homogeneous polynomial which is an eigenfunction for $G$ and invariant under $G_0$.
 Since $G/G_0={\Bbb G}_m$, there exist nonzero integers $k,l$ such that $h^kf^l$ is $G$-invariant.
-Since the G-action has a dense orbit, this implies that $h^kf^l$ is a constant, i.e. $h,f$ are powers of the same polynomial $g$, which is invariant under $G_0$ and is an eigenfunction of $G$.
-By the definition of $f$, this polynomial has to be $f$ (we can't have $g^k=f$ for $k>1$ since then there exist elements of $G$ which are not in $G_0$ but preserve $f$).
+Since the $G$-action has a dense orbit, this implies that $h^kf^l$ is a constant, i.e., $h,f$ are powers of the same polynomial $g$, which is invariant under $G_0$ and is an eigenfunction of $G$.
+By the definition of $f$, this polynomial has to be $f$ (we can't have $g^k=f$ for $k>1$ since then there would exist elements of $G$ that are not in $G_0$ but preserve $f$).
 The proposition is proved. \ed

 The function $f$ (which is uniquely determined up to scaling) is called the relative invariant of $(G,V,\chi)$.

 From now till the end of the subsection we will assume that the characteristic of $F$ is zero.